agkeck-iivi/internet_radio_v3/user_manual.md

 * **Turn**: Adjusts the volume from 0 to 100.
 If the radio is currently muted, turning the knob will automatically unmute the audio and adjust the volume.
 * **Single Click**: Toggles the audio mute on and off.
 If the radio has entered its "Light Sleep" power-saving mode (where the screen turns off), a single click will wake it up and unmute the audio.
-* **Double Click**: If you are using the radio with a Bose audio system, a double-click will send an Infrared (IR) signal to toggle the power on the Bose system.
+* **Double Click**: If you are using the radio an Infrared (IR) signal to toggle the power on an attached receiver if configured to do so.
 * **Hold at Boot**: As mentioned above, holding this button while the radio powers on will erase saved Wi-Fi credentials and start Provisioning Mode.

 ### Station Selection